 But what makes someone a bad leader?
 How can you spot one?
 And how do you deal with them if you find yourself in an organization with terrible leadership?

-This article will answer these questions by looking at some examples of bad leaders, their characteristics, and how they were encountered.
+- This article will answer these questions by looking at some examples of bad leaders in history, their characteristics, and their encounters.

-They may be ineffective at providing direction for the team to follow.
-They might not have a clear vision of what success looks like.
+They may be ineffective at providing direction for the team to follow, and they might not have a clear vision of what success looks like.
 Or they could be bad leaders because they are bad people that show no signs of remorse when it comes to hurting others.

 They have been called “frauds” for their bad leadership that provides false promises and bad decision-making (Shkreli raised the price of a lifesaving cancer drug by 5000%, while Holmes knowingly kept bad blood testing results concealed).